Best Merchant Account Providers

 Here is the 4-step process of a debit card or credit card transaction and how a merchant account works:

-• Step 1 — the first step of the merchant account process involves a transaction made by the customer.
+• Step 1 — The first step of the process involves a transaction made by the customer.
 You need to take a card payment from your customer.

-• Step 2 — Once the customer touches their contactless debit or credit card on the reader, or enters their PIN, the customer’s details are sent to the merchant account from the card reader.
+• Step 2 — Once the customer touches their contactless debit or credit card on the reader, or enters their PIN, their details are sent to the merchant account.

 • Step 4 — The customer’s bank, the issuing bank, informs the acquiring bank and merchant account whether the transaction has been approved.